 - Consider green tea, fish oil (lowers inflammation), SAMe, trans-resveratrol and NAD+ to support cellular and gene health and energy (more details below)

 Research shows that methylation, a process where methyl groups help to activate genes, is required for both healthy telomeres and gene function (activating health genes and suppressing disease genes, etc.).
-Gene methylation is the basis of epigenetics mentioned earlier.
+Gene methylation and histones are the basis of epigenetics mentioned earlier.
 And remember, genes regulate everything in your body (organs, tissues, immune function, weight, digestion, energy, brain and mood, wrinkles and aging, all of it)!